hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/exchange-integration/workflows.rst

      using the ``coids`` UTXOs for funding ``wid123``.
 The ``coids`` are considered to be reserved to funding this transfer until ``trecTgt`` has passed.
+..
+REVIEW: The first sentence in the last paragraph reads funny.

 3. Withdrawal Automation observes the pending withdrawal ``wid123`` and commits the corresponding CC transfer as follows.